gvannee/Learn-Japanese/README.md

 # Learn-Japanese
-a basic Android application “Hello Japan” – the Japanese alphabets for beginners used Table Layout focus on only Hiragana and Katakana
+a basic Android application “Hello Japan” – the Japanese alphabets for beginners used Table Layout.
+Focusing on only Hiragana and Katakana